All Episodes

 A continuing resolution is all about resolving to continue the spending to keep the government operating.

-Continuing resolutions mean that every department is automatically given the same amount of money as the year before plus inflation, and along with the baseline increases that are built in.
+Continuing resolutions Mean that every department is automatically given the same amount of money as the year before, plus inflation, and along with the baseline increases that are built in.

 A continuing resolution does not permit any cuts in spending.

-And hell, they're never even are, really.
+And hell, there never even are, really.

 They're just reductions in the rate of growth.